MariuszDabrowski/controller/README.md

 <img src="readme-images/logo.png" width="156" heigh="64">
 <br>

 [Stream defense](https://www.twitch.tv/archonthewizard) is a game developed by [ArchonTheWizard](https://www.twitch.tv/archonthewizard) on [Twitch](https://www.twitch.tv/).
 It's a tower defense game that allows you to control your players using chat inputs.

-Instead of controlling your player using keyboard inputs, the Stream Defense Controller allows you to interact with the video instead.
+Instead of controlling your player using chat inputs, the Stream Defense Controller allows you to interact with the video instead.

 ----

+### Table of Contents:

 * [Installing the extension]()
 * [Getting started]()